CROP: Conservative Reward for Model-based Offline Policy Optimization: Related Work

-\textbf{Model-based offline RL:} Model-based offline RL methods first train an environment model based on the offline data, then utilize interactions with the trained models to extend the offline data.
-A major approach to eliminating distribution drift in offline RL is to penalize model uncertainty~\cite{MOPO, MOBILE, DBLP:conf/iclr/LuBPOR22, DBLP:conf/l4dc/RafailovYRF21}.
-However, methods that rely on model uncertainty often necessitate strong prior assumptions during uncertainty quantification.
-For example, MOPO and MOBILE respectively assume variance and Bellman inconsistency as reasonable estimates of model uncertainty.
-These assumptions may not hold in specific cases.
-To avoid model uncertainty estimators, additional parts, such as counters and discriminators, are incorporated into the model to conservatively estimate OOD action~\cite{count, MOReL, CABI}.
-Moreover, some research directly introduces conservatism into the model or Q-function and designs offline RL methods without additional parts or model uncertainty~\cite{COMBO, RAMBO, ARMOR}.
+\textbf{Model-based offline RL:} Model-based offline RL methods initially train an environment model using offline data.
+During policy optimization, the learned policy interacts with the trained models to extend the offline data.
+Such a training design enables the agent to access states that do not occur in offline data~\cite{MOPO}.
+Policy constraint methods also have a role in model-based settings~\cite{MOOSE}.
+Moreover, model uncertainty is commonly used as a penalty term in offline RL~\cite{MOPO, MOBILE, DBLP:conf/iclr/LuBPOR22, DBLP:conf/l4dc/RafailovYRF21, Depeweg2016LearningAP, DBLP:journals/corr/abs-2312-03991}.
+However, such methods often necessitate strong prior assumptions during uncertainty quantification.
+For example, MOPO~\cite{MOPO} assumes the predicted variance as a reasonable estimation of model uncertainty.
+These assumptions may be unreliable for neural network models~\cite{Gawlikowski2021ASO, DBLP:conf/iclr/LuBPOR22}.
+In addition, recent research has designed additional components, such as discriminators~\cite{MOReL}, inverse models~\cite{CABI}, and counters~\cite{count}, and incorporated them into the model to conservatively estimate OOD action.
+However, additional components complicate the model and compromise the speed and stability.
+To avoid model uncertainty estimators or additional components, some studies modify the loss function to introduce conservatism into Q-function or the environment model~\cite{COMBO, RAMBO, ARMOR}.
+Some methods use robust RL to improve the performance in the worst cases among all possibilities, and design adversarial structures to train the environment model to estimate the worst cases~\cite{RAMBO, ARMOR}.